-It was agreed that the thrust of COMPTON TRADITIONAL BOWHUNTERS would be the promotion of traditional archery, it’s equipment and it’s ideals.
-This would be accomplished by educating, preserving, and advancing the public’s awareness of the American, Native American and European heritage of traditional archery, as well as by putting forth the positive aspects and enjoyment of using traditional archery equipment, in the field, in games, and in bowhunting.
+It was agreed that the thrust of COMPTON TRADITIONAL BOWHUNTERS would be the promotion of traditional archery, its equipment, and its ideals.
+This would be accomplished by educating, preserving, and advancing the public’s awareness of the American, Native American, and European heritage of traditional archery, as well as by putting forth the positive aspects and enjoyment of using traditional archery equipment, in the field, in games, and in bowhunting.
 Everyone...young and old alike, current shooters and non-shooters, both modern and conventional equipment users would be targeted.
 It was agreed specifically that COMPTON TRADITIONAL BOWHUNTERS should be about promoting traditional archery, rather than opposing modern equipment.
-However, this would not preclude COMPTON TRADITIONAL BOWHUNTERS from opposing (politically and financially) equipment, techniques and concepts perceived as specifically detrimental to the future of bowhunting.
+However, this would not preclude COMPTON TRADITIONAL BOWHUNTERS from opposing (politically and financially) equipment, techniques, and concepts perceived as specifically detrimental to the future of bowhunting (Technology Position Statement).
 COMPTON TRADITIONAL BOWHUNTERS should be based on the positive aspects of traditional equipment.

 Membership in COMPTON TRADITIONAL BOWHUNTERS shall be open to all who support the goals and objectives of COMPTON TRADITIONAL BOWHUNTERS.
 COMPTON TRADITIONAL BOWHUNTERS officially came into existence November 29, 1999.
 Marvin Clyncke of Boulder, Colorado was the first president, Marvin Cochran of Harrisonville,Missouri was the first vice-president.
 Directors were; Jay St. Charles of Fall City, Washington; Steve Wolff of Crete, Illinois; G. Fred Asbell of Twin Lake, Michigan and Bill Wray of Creede, Colorado.